Visor från vinden: Production

 Visor från vinden was recorded on six different occasions.
 "Balladen om briggen "Blue Bird" av Hull" and "Två tungor" were recorded live at Tønder Gymnasium in Tønder, Denmark on 28 August 2006.
 Jan Borges was producer and Torben Laursen the recording engineer.
 The songs were recorded for Radio Denmark.
 The second session was in September 2006, for "Milrök", at Toftaholms manor.
 The song was recorded by Mats Andersson.
-The third recording session was in December 2006 and January 2007 in Atlantis Studio, recording "Le Vin Des Amants", "Frukostrast på en liten syfabrik på landet", "Flickan och kråkan", "Spelar för livet", "Jag står här på ett torg", "Resan till Österlandet", "Märk hur vår skugga" and "Moesta et Errabunda".
+The third recording session was in December 2006 and January 2007 in Atlantis Studios, recording "Le Vin Des Amants", "Frukostrast på en liten syfabrik på landet", "Flickan och kråkan", "Spelar för livet", "Jag står här på ett torg", "Resan till Österlandet", "Märk hur vår skugga" and "Moesta et Errabunda".
 The songs were recorded by Janne Hansson.
 The fourth and fifth sessions took place in February 2007.
 "Näckaspel" and "Jag längtar" were recorded by Esbjörn Hazelius in Niglahol Studios, and "Valsen till mig" in Studio Atlantis by Olle Linder.
 The sixth and last session was in March 2007, for "Hemlängtan", recorded by Olle Linder at Studio Epidemin.

 The album was mixed in three months in three different places: in the Atlantis studio 1 and 2 by Janne Hansson, Mikael Herrström, Pontus Olsson, Göran Peterson, Sofia Karlsson and Esbjörn Hazelius; in Fantasifoster Studios by Olle Linder; and in CPR Recording by Claes Persson, who also mastered the album.